-Here's a striking view of two stars called XZ Tauri and HL Tauri, and several nearby young stellar objects.
-XZ Tauri is blowing a hot bubble of gas into the surrounding space, which is filled with bright proto-stars that are emitting strong winds and jets, illuminating the region, and creating a number of HH objects.
+Here's a striking view of a multiple star system called XZ Tauri, its neighbor HL Tauri, and several nearby young stellar objects.
+XZ Tauri is blowing a hot bubble of gas into the surrounding space, which is filled with bright and beautiful clumps that are emitting strong winds and jets.
+These objects illuminate the region, creating a truly dramatic scene.

-Around HL Tauri, wisps of deep red seem to be streaking away from the blue-tinged clumps on the right.
-This star is associated with Herbig-Haro object HH 150.
+Above and to the right of XZ Tauri, an equally epic scene is unfolding.
+Wisps of deep red seem to be streaking away from the blue-tinged clumps on the right.
+This bright blue patch contains a star known as HL Tauri, which is associated with Herbig-Haro object HH 150.

-These two stars are textbook examples of a class of stars known as T Tauris - young and rapidly rotating, with strong magnetic fields and powerful winds.
+XZ Tauri and HL Tauri are textbook examples of a class of stars known as T Tauris - young and rapidly rotating, with strong magnetic fields and powerful winds.
 They have yet to reach the temperatures necessary for hydrogen fusion deep in their cores.
 It will take around 100 million years for these stars to trigger these reactions and evolve into fully-fledged stars like the Sun.